 The fair value of our net guaranty assets, net of related tax assets, decreased by approximately \$6.5 billion in 2007.
 This fair value decline, which excludes the impact of the economic earnings of the guaranty business during the period, was primarily due to a substantial increase in the estimated fair value of our guaranty obligations resulting from the higher market risk premium for mortgage assets.
-The increase in the fair value of our guaranty obligations more than offset an increase in the fair value of our guaranty assets that resulted from growth in our guaranty book.
+The increase in the fair value of our guaranty assets that resulted from growth in our guaranty book.